 I do what I do in hopes that my work with good colleagues will have a lasting impact on everyday people and communities across the world.
 The future is inevitable.
 Communities of faith, their leaders and the next generation are important catalysts in shaping the future.
 There is no viable path to the future absent of developing faithful, wise and courageous leaders now.
 No other national organization is like FTE in shaping the future by developing leaders on behalf of a diverse church and the academy.

-Lee Anne McGaha provides secretarial and administrative support to the FTE President and Vice President of Administration.
+Lee Anne McGaha provides administrative support to the FTE President and Vice President of Administration.

 I first connected with FTE through my previous position at Quaker Voluntary Service.
 Working at FTE feels like the natural continuation of that work.
 I am excited to provide the background support for my colleagues who are holding space for and guiding the next generation of leaders.
 I'm grateful to be connected to work that is helping to redefine ministry.